pablobernabeu/3authors-year-DOI_URL/README.md

 - Year: The publication year is included in parentheses.

-- Link: The reference ends with a clickable DOI or URL.
+- DOI URL: The reference ends with a DOI URL leading to the publication.

 ## Examples